tommyip/tabled/docs/api_documentation.rst

 The TableD object
 -----------------
-This is the main developer interface, all of tableD's functionality could be accessed through these methods.
+This is the main developer interface, all of tableD's functionality can be accessed through these methods.

 .. autoclass:: tabled.tabled.TableD